-Abstract: Built-in self-test (BIST) is an attractive approach to detect delay faults because of its inherent support for at-speed test.
-Deterministic logic BIST (DLBIST) is a technique that has been successfully applied to stuck-at fault testing.
-As delay faults have lower random pattern testability than stuck-at faults, the need for DLBIST schemes has increased.
-However, an extension to delay fault testing is not trivial as this necessitates the application of pattern pairs.
-As a consequence, delay fault testing is expected to require a larger mapping effort and logic overhead than stuck-at fault testing.
-With this in mind, the authors consider the so-called transition fault model, which is widely used for complexity reasons, and an extension of a DLBIST scheme for transition fault testing is presented.
-Functional justification is used to generate the required pattern pairs.
-The efficiency of the extended scheme is investigated using difficult-to-test industrial designs.
+BIST is an attractive approach to detect delay faults due to its inherent support for at-speed test.
+Deterministic logic BIST (DLBIST) is a technique which was successfully applied to stuck-at fault testing.
+As delay faults have lower random pattern testability than stuck-at faults, the need for DLBIST schemes is increased.
+Nevertheless, an extension to delay fault testing is not trivial, since this necessitates the application of pattern pairs.
+Consequently, delay fault testing is expected to require a larger mapping effort and logic overhead than stuck-at fault testing.

+In this paper, we consider the so-called transition fault model, which is widely used for complexity reasons.
+We present an extension of a DLBIST scheme for transition fault testing.
+Functional justification has been used to generate the required pattern pairs.
+The efficiency of the extended scheme is investigated using difficult to test industrial designs.